thaiat/thaiat.github.io/source/_posts/2014-03-13-how-to-install-and-use-octopress-on-windows.markdown

 Now you have no excuse not making a blog of your own...

-Happy Coding
+Let me know what you think and happy coding.

-Avi
+Avi Haiat